DynamoDS/DesignScript/LanguageSpec.md

 3. Inline conditional expression in the form of "xs ? ys : zs" where “xs”, “ys” and “zs” are lists.

 4. Array indexing.
 For example, xs[ys] where ys is a list.
 Replication could apply to array indexing on the both sides of assignment expression.
 Note replication does not apply to multiple indices.

-5. Member access expression.
-For example, xs.foo(ys) where xs and ys are lists.
-Replication guide could be applied to objects and arguments.
-If xs is a list, xs should be a homogeneous list, i.e., all elements in xs are of the same type.

 ### Function dispatch rule for replication and replication guide